nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. If the specific quantity is lesser than or equal to 0, an error response is returned and users will be prompted to key in the command with a valid quantity.

-The following activity diagram summarizes what happens when a user executes a new `inc` command:
+The following activity diagram summarises what happens when a user executes a new `inc` command:

 ![IncreaseQuantityActivityDiagram](images/IncreaseQuantityActivityDiagram.png)